Tom Heintzelman

 Heintzelman's father, Ken Heintzelman, had a 13-season MLB career as a pitcher.

-Tom Heintzelman served during the Vietnam War making him one of fifty-four former Major League baseball players who are also veterans of the Vietnam War.
+Tom Heintzelman served during the Vietnam War, making him one of fifty-four former Major League baseball players who are also veterans of the Vietnam War.
+He was in the Army from 27 March 1969 through 23 December 1970.

 Tom has three children and currently resides in Phoenix, Arizona.
 His children are Jennifer Doroty, Lora Heintzelman, and Brian Heintzelman.